-Patriots head West looking to get back to .500
+Patriots head west looking to get back to .500

-The Chargers are 4-2 on the season and coming off a bye week.
-Just last season, the Patriots dominated the Chargers 45-0 at SoFi Stadium.
+The Chargers are 4-2 and coming off a bye week.
+Just last year, the Patriots dominated the Chargers 45-0 at SoFi Stadium.
 But this is a new Chargers team, starting at the top with first-year head coach Brandon Staley.

-“Some of the same players played in the game last year, but overall it’s a different-looking team,” said head coach Bill Belichick.
+“Some of the same players played in the game last year, but overall it’s a different-looking team,” Patriots head coach Bill Belichick said.

-Belichick went on to complement the job that Staley has done creating positive momentum on the team.
+Belichick went on to complement the job Staley has done creating positive momentum on the team.

-“They’re very explosive,” Belichick said.
+“They’re very explosive,” Belichick added.
 “They lead the league in fourth-quarter scoring.”

-The Patriots had perfect attendance at practice Wednesday.
+The Patriots had perfect attendance of the 53-man roster at practice Wednesday and Thursday.
 The team practiced indoors for the first time this season due to weather conditions.
-Belichick noted that the Patriots will be playing indoors this week in LA.
+Belichick noted that the Patriots will be playing indoors this week in L.A.

-There were two new defensive backs at practice Wednesday.
-One of them was likely Brian Poole.
+There were two new defensive backs seen at practice on Wednesday, an area where the Patriots have gotten thing, particularly after losing Jonathan Jones for the season.

 According to NFL Network’s Ian Rapoport, the Patriots have signed Poole to their practice squad.